abpframework/abp/docs/en/FluentValidation.md

 ### Using the ABP CLI

-Open a command line window in the folder of the project you want to install the Volo.Abp.FluentValidation NuGet package and type the following command:
+Open a command line window in the folder of the project (.csproj file) and type the following command:

 ````bash
 abp add-package Volo.Abp.FluentValidation